 How to Create a Windows 10 USB Install Disk

-If you have a 4GB or larger USB flash drive or a blank DVD handy (and you still use an optical drive), you can create your own Windows 10 install disk.
+If you have a 4GB or larger USB flash drive (very common and affordable in 2022), or a blank DVD handy (if you still use an optical drive), you can create your own Windows 10 install disk.
 Having your own disk allows you to run the upgrade on multiple computers without waiting an hour for a fresh download.
 You also have the option of doing a clean install or running the upgrade a second time if you run into problems later.
 Here's how to create a Windows 10 install disk.

 Before you begin, make sure to insert your flash drive into one of your USB ports.
 Be aware that all data on the drive will be erased.

 1. Follow steps 1 -3 above, installing the Download tool and launching it.